microsoft/vivainsights_zoom_int/README.md

 The **Zoom Administrator** and the **Viva Insights Analyst** will both have to download the repo via [here](https://github.com/microsoft/vivainsights_zoom_int/archive/refs/heads/main/Admin.zip).
 Only the 'Analyst' sub-directory would be relevant for the Analyst, and only the 'Admin' sub-directory would be relevant for the Zoom Administrator.

 The **Viva Insights Administrator** has to create a mapping file `<email_id, hash_id>` to deidentify Zoom data, in `csv` format.
 This should be saved in the root of the `input` folder, and the file name should have the literal string `mapping file` in the name.
   - The `hash_id` then needs to be inserted into the VI organizational data file.
+  - It should have the following colujmns in the file:
+      - `PersonID`
+      - `HashID`

 ### 2. Download Input Files